-We left Jaigaon this morning at 5:00 to go to the train station which is about half an hour’s drive away in Hasimara.
+We left Jaigaon this morning at 5:00 and drove to the train station in Hasimara, about a half an hour away.
 From there, we took the train to Siliguri.
-That took 3-4 hours, and from there, we still had a way to go.
+The train took 3-4 hours, and we still had a looong way to go after that.
 The train was MUCH different from the trains at home.
-There are usually different classes of train ticket that you can buy, but I don’t know that the train we were on even had a first-class-type car.
-We got our tickets (that cost about US$2) and sat in a car with bench seats, broken fans, and glass-less windows.
+In India, there are usually different classes of train ticket that you can buy, but I’m not sure that our train even had a first-class-type car.
+We got our tickets (which cost about US$2) and found some space in a car with bench seats, broken fans, and glass-less windows.

 There was no conductor or anything in our car, so after the train started moving, no one closed the door.
-It was just flapping around as we chugged along, and I don’t think anyone even thought twice about it.
-The windows had shutters that you could slide up and down to block the sun as well as a glass window that you could also slide up.
+It was just flapping around as we chugged along, and I don’t think anyone else even thought twice about it.
+The windows had shutters that you could slide up and down to block the sun, plus a glass window that you could also slide up to open.
 Can you imagine a train in the States where you could completely open the window??
-There were a couple of horizontal bars so that you couldn’t fit your whole body through, but there was certainly enough space to stick your arm out.
+There were a few horizontal bars across the opening, so it’s not like you could fit your whole body through, but there was certainly enough space to stick your arm out.
 Crazy!

-One of the things that I CANNOT get used to is the way that people dispose of garbage in this country (and to be fair, it’s not just here.
+On a separate note, one of the things that I CANNOT get used to is the way that people dispose of garbage in this country (to be fair, it’s not just here.
 There are a lot of countries/places where litter is a huge problem).
-When I’m travelling and eat a snack or something, I put the wrapper in my bag until I can find a trash can.
+When I’m traveling and eat a snack or something, I keep the wrapper in my bag until I can find a trash can.
 Here, you just throw it out the window.
 Anisha and Neha got some tea, and when they finished, out the window their cups went!
 Every time I see someone litter without a second thought (probably without even a first thought), it physically pains me.
 I want to just go and pick everything up!
 All of the trash cans here say “Use Me” on them, and at first, it’s kind of funny because you’re like, “Uhhh, why does the trash can have to tell you what to do?”
 Then, you realize that it really does need to be said, and it’s not quite as funny anymore.

 Leaving Siliguri, it was hot, dusty, and miserable.
 About half an hour into the drive, we started climbing up a mountain, and the air started changing.
 It got cooler and cleaner (or so it felt), and I felt like a new person.
 The drive took about 2-1/2 hours, including a lunch stop along the way at a little roadside shack.
-We got vegetable momos (steamed dumplings… sometimes also fried, but not most commonly… and stuffed with either a meat or vegetable filling), and I was in heaven because momos are quite possibly my favorite food here.
+We got vegetable momos (steamed dumplings… sometimes also fried, but not most commonly… and stuffed with either a meat or vegetable filling), and I was in heaven because momos are quite possibly my favorite food in all of India.